KiarTV/KiarTV-Discord-Bot/README.md

 6. Handle video files and external video links
 7. Format with beautiful Discord styling
 8. **Works in both text channels and threads**
+9. Automatically saves the `{server, map}` for this channel/thread so you can run `/update` later without re-specifying

 ### `/update` Command

+Default behavior (`/update`) resolves server/map using the saved config for this channel (or falls back to scanning the last header), then:
+1. Clear all messages in the channel or thread
+2. Fetch updated modded cave spots
+3. Send the fresh list with the same formatting as `/caves`

 ```
-/update
+/update mode:all
 ```

-This will:
-1. Scan the current channel or thread for the last server/map header
-2. Clear all messages in the channel or thread
-3. Fetch updated modded cave spots
-4. Send the fresh list with the same formatting as `/caves`
+This will iterate over all channels/threads in the current guild that were saved via `/caves` and run the same update routine in each.
+A short delay is used between channels to avoid rate limits.

-**Note:** Requires Administrator permissions and a previous `/caves` command in the channel or thread.
+**Note:** Requires Administrator permissions.
 Works in both text channels and threads.

 ## Thread Usage